csuci-cs/awesome-csuci/README.md

 # awesome-csuci
 A curated list of awesome websites, projects, research, frameworks, libraries, and software by CSUCI students, faculty, and alumni

+Please check out the contributing.md for instructions on how to add to this list.

 ## Books
 * [An Introduction to the Analysis of Algorithms](http://www.worldscientific.com/worldscibooks/10.1142/10875) by Michael Soltys.